craigw1701/Terrain/README.md

  + Press "Y" to toggle caching using a std::Map (off in debug as it's slower)
  + Press "-" to generate using a new seeds
  + Dual core time for 16 tiles goes from 1.4seconds to 0.9seconds
+* Fonts - 14/07/2017
+ + Font Loading an Rendering working
+ + Basic word wrapping
+* Console
+ + Basic Auto-Complete
+ + Basic History

 Tasks ToDo, in vague order:
-* Fonts
-* Console
 * Fog
 * Sun
 * Shadows